Medical questions & health advice by board certified doctors

-"What could cause my feet and calves to tingle and feel numb and hurt all the time?
+"What could cause my feet and calves to tingle and feel numb and hurt all the time?"

 I have tingling and numbness along both of my feet and my calves.
 They sometimes hurt so much that I can barely walk.
 The pain, tingling, and numbness are constantly there, but the pain level does fluctuate a lot.
 My doctors have checked me for all kinds of diseases, including spinal DAVF (which has been ruled out), MS, ALS, MG, and the like.
 So far, nothing came back conclusively.
 A potentially related symptom has to do with my eyes.
 There are blue dots exploding in my vision often.
 Like the pain, the level of intensity fluctuates.
 Typically, right before the pain level gets very high the vision symptoms would get worse first.
 Some of my doctors don't believe the two are related, while others think they are.
 Any thoughts on what this could be?

 The fact that the pain symptoms seem to come and go along with visual symptoms suggests to me that something called iritis or uveitis should be ruled out.
 These are an inflammation of the front portion of the eye, and they are often associated with various rheumatologic diseases (inflammation of the joints and connective tissues).
 This would be especially the case if you have any objective evidence of joint involvement, such as swelling or pain of the joints of the feet rather than just general pain in the calves.
 A neuropathy (disease of the nerves) would be the other possibility, and might require advanced nerve testing as well as looking for causes (diabetes, medications, toxins, vitamin deficiencies).
 Your primary care doctor will be able to make the right referrals.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.